Raj Narain College, Hajipur

-Raj Narain College Hajipur, which has recently been accredited by the NAAC with high ‘B’ grade, is one of the premier constituent units of B.R.A.
+Raj Narain College Hajipur, which has recently been accredited by the NAAC with a high ‘B’ grade, is one of the premier constituent units of B.R.A.
 Bihar University, Muzaffarpur.
-It is the oldest institution of the higher education in the district of Vaishali.
+It is the oldest institution of higher education in the district of Vaishali.

 Hajipur, the headquarters of the district of Vaishali, is situated near the confluence of rivers Gandak and Ganga.
-As a matter of fact, Vaishali in general and Hajipur in particular, is the confluence of many cultures and languages like Bajjika, Maithali, Bhojpuri and Magahi.
+Vaishali in general and Hajipur, in particular, is the confluence of many cultures and languages like Bajjika, Maithili, Bhojpuri, and Magahi.